“How are you?”

 By an act of the Texas Legislature and signed into law by the governor way back in the 90s, I am prohibited from watching television or accessing any educational or rehabilitative programming.
 Nor am I allowed access to phones to hear loved ones’ voices.

-I live in a 5’x9’ cage, barraged with incessant noise: people yelling from one cell to another for conversation, or people yelling for no reason other than they have guards doing “security checks” shining a flashlight in my face and telling me to make some sort of movement so they know I am alive.
+I live in a 5’x9’ cage, barraged with incessant noise: people yelling from one cell to another for conversation, or people yelling for no reason other than they have gone insane from years of solitary confinement.
+My sleep is constantly interrupted by guards doing “security checks” shining a flashlight in my face and telling me to make some sort of movement so they know I am alive.
 For what?
 What are you gonna do if I’m dead?
 What is the point of saving someone that the state is slowly killing anyway?
 Or is that the point; to make it slow?
 Or is this systematic sleep deprivation torture?
 I haven’t had more than an hour of uninterrupted sleep in so long I can’t remember...but maybe that’s just the destruction of my memory after so long in solitary confinement (an acknowledged effect of long-term solitary confinement)?

 “How are you?”